simpeg/simpeg/CONTRIBUTING.md

 > **Important**
 > Our contributing guidelines have been recently updated.
 Until we deploy the
-> new documentation pages the previous link won't work.
-Please visit the
+> new documentation pages (for version v0.20.0), the previous link won't work.
-> [current
+> Please visit the [current
 > one](https://docs.simpeg.xyz/content/basic/installing_for_developers.html)
 > instead.